Skip to main content

 Wasted Time

-The average florist spends 10-15 hours per week on administrative tasks that modern software could automate.
-That is time you could spend designing, selling, or - imagine this - actually having a life outside your shop.
+The average florist spends 10-15 hours every week on admin that modern software could handle automatically.
+Ten to fifteen hours.
+That's time you could spend designing, selling, training someone up, or — and here's a radical thought — actually going home at a reasonable hour.

 Lower Profits